unrealwork/atsd-use-cases/USMortality/README.md

 We can see that the mortality rate in the city has declined considerably since the 1970's.
 According to their [report](http://www.nyc.gov/html/records/pdf/govpub/6551as_2010_final_population_&_mortality.pdf) on Population and Mortality in 2010, the City of New York had the following key findings:

-* The 2010 New York City death rate reached an historic low of 6.4 deaths per 1,000 population, a 14.7% decline from 2001.
+* The 2010 New York City death rate reached a historic low of 6.4 deaths per 1,000 people in the population, a 14.7% decline from 2001.
 * The 2009 New York City life expectancy reached a historic high of 80.6 years, a 3.7% (35 months) increase since 2000 and a 0.5% (5 months) increase since 2008.
 * Premature deaths (before age 65) accounted for 30% of all deaths in New York City.
 The premature death rate decreased to 2.2 per 1,000 population, a 15.4% decline since 2001.